What is a Learning Community?

 What’s with the "600s"?

 Did you know that section numbers for courses are meaningful?
 (Section numbers are the combination of 2 letters and 3 numbers that follow the Department Area Name and Catalog Number of any course.)
 Understanding section numbers helps you register for the right classes.
-Any class with a section number in the 600s is one part of a learning community.
-All courses in the same learning community will have matching section numbers.
+Learning community courses all have section numbers with a 600.
+And, all courses in the same learning community will have matching section numbers.
 Take a look below to see an example how Learning Community courses are identified.

 Title: "Election Year: Your Brain on Politics"